• Skip to primary navigation

 • Add in flour, sugar, and salt.
 Using the dough hook attachment, knead dough for 5 minutes until it comes together and is elastic.
 The dough with be soft and sticky.

-• Allow dough to perform a rise at room temperature for 8 hours.
+• Allow dough to rise at room temperature until it has doubled in size, anywhere from 3-8 hours.

-• Once the second rise has occurred, dump dough on to a well floured surface.
+• Once ready to use, dump dough on to a well floured surface.
 Separate the pizza dough into pieces (2 pieces for standard size pizzas, 4 pieces for individual pizzas).
 If not using right away, wrap in plastic or in an airtight container and keep in the fridge until ready to use.
 It will keep for up to 3 days.

 Nutrition